-The FY 2013 Labor Surplus Area (LSA) list includes LSA's in 45 states, the District of Columbia and Puerto Rico.
+The FY 2015-2016 Labor Surplus Area (LSA) list includes LSA's in 42 states, and Puerto Rico.
 The list only includes those states and jurisdictions with designated Labor Surplus Areas.
 All of the qualifying areas in the nation are listed in alphabetical order by state or state equivalent.

-The reference period used in preparing the LSA list was January 2010 through December 2011.
-The national average unemployment rate (including Puerto Rico) during this period was rounded to 9.4 percent.
-Twenty percent higher than the national unemployment rate is rounded to 11.2 percent.
-Since the ceiling unemployment rate is 10.0 percent, the qualifying LSA rate is 10.0 percent.
-Therefore, areas included on the FY 2013 labor surplus area list had an average unemployment rate of 10.0 percent or above during the reference period.
-Areas included on the FY 2013 annual Labor Surplus Area list are all counties, county equivalents, balance of county (where the entire county did not make the LSA list), and cites with a population greater than 25,000 (the population criteria for cities do not apply in a small number of New England states) with an average unemployment rate of 10.0 percent or above during the previous two calendar years.
+The reference period used in preparing the LSA list was January 2013 through December 2014.
+The national average unemployment rate (including Puerto Rico) during this period was rounded to 6.82 percent.
+Twenty percent higher than the national unemployment rate is rounded to 8.18 percent.
+Areas included on the FY 2015 annual Labor Surplus Area list are all counties, county equivalents, balance of county (where the entire county did not make the LSA list), and cites with a population greater than 25,000 (the population criteria for cities do not apply in a small number of New England states) with an average unemployment rate of 8.18 percent or above during the previous two calendar years.

 To view PDF files you need Acrobat reader.